The Obesity Epidemic: Is Plastic Making Us Fat?

 Bisphenol A is only one of the chemicals scientists are studying.
 Blumberg's lab has also studied tributyltin, an endocrine disrupter that is used as an antifungal agent in agriculture and in marine paints to keep ship hulls free of barnacles.
 Female mollusks exposed to the chemical were seen to grow male sex organs.
 Lab mice exposed to tiny levels of tributyltin during prenatal development became fatter adults than those not given the chemical.

 These scientists are focusing on early development because it is a critical time for determining a baby's long-term health and weight.
-For example, studies show that babies born underweight are likely to be fatter later in life, possibly because undernourished fetuses learn to use fat cells more efficiently — and it gets embedded in their physiology.
-Researchers suspect the same thing may be taking place with chemical exposures.
+Studies show that babies born underweight are likely to be fatter later in life, possibly because undernourished fetuses learn to use fat cells more efficiently.

-Growing up with more fat cells isn't necessarily a problem if you are running around a lot, says Pete Myers, chief scientist for Environmental Health Sciences, which publishes the online journal Environmental Health News.
+Growing up with more fat cells isn't necessarily a problem if you are running around a lot, says Pete Myers, chief scientist for Environmental Health Sciences.
 But in a world where exercise is down and poor diets abound, it could exacerbate a weight problem.

-For those who don't want to wait until all the evidence is in, there is another question: How to avoid these chemicals now?
+For those who don't want to wait until all the evidence is in, here are some tips from researchers:

-Scientists say years of research into a once-popular synthetic hormone — diethylstilbestrol (DES) — also bolsters their belief that chemical exposure during early development can affect weight later in life.
-DES was once given to women to prevent miscarriages until it was linked to cancer in female offspring.
-Now, research by Retha R. Newbold at the National Institute of Environmental Health Sciences shows that mice exposed to DES in utero are fatter than those not given the chemical.
+Scientists say years of research into diethylstilbestrol (DES) — a synthetic hormone once given to women to prevent miscarriages until it was linked to cancer — also bolsters their belief that chemical exposure during early development can affect weight later in life.
+Research shows that mice exposed to DES in utero are fatter than those not given the chemical.

 This material is provided for educational and informational purposes only, and is not intended to be a substitute for a health care provider's consultation.
 Please consult your own appropriate health care provider about the applicability of any opinions or recommendations with respect to your own symptoms or medical conditions.
 The information on this site does not constitute legal or technical advice.